julelang/manual/src/concurrency/concurrency-model.md

 # Concurrency Model

-The concurrency model defines how Jule handles memory in concurrency.
+The concurrency model defines how Jule handles memory and thread management in concurrency.
 Any behavior contrary to the model is `undefined` and may cause the program not to work as expected.

 ## References